gg582/ssh-chatter/README.md

 - `host_snapshot_last_captcha` exposes the most recently generated captcha prompt and answer along with a timestamp so external clients can pass challenges on behalf of unattended automation.

+## Security hardening

+- `scripts/safe_permission.sh` tightens the ownership and mode on runtime data files (BBS state, vote state, cooldown snapshots, and general chatter state).
+Run it after deployment to confine the data directory to `ssh-chatter` and to ensure each file is set to `0600`.
+Override the targets by passing explicit paths or by exporting `STATE_ROOT` or the corresponding `CHATTER_*_FILE` environment variables before execution.
+- Chat messages, ASCII art, and BBS posts/comments flow through an AI-backed security filter.
+The filter queries Gemini first (using `GEMINI_API_KEY`) and transparently falls back to a local Ollama instance (default `http://127.0.0.1:11434`) when Gemini is unavailable.
+Disable the feature with `CHATTER_SECURITY_FILTER=off`.
+If every provider fails, the filter automatically disables itself to avoid blocking conversations while misconfigured.

 ## Prerequisites

 Building the project requires a POSIX environment with: